tinyPlantBlobb/BA-Thesis/code/README.md

 place both in the workspace directory the workspace directory is the directory where the data-bin and dictionaries are placed in

-This repo includes the dataset used in the experiments of the thesis, this can be found in the segmented_IWSLT-23.en-ed.zip file. to run the experiments, the segmented_IWSLT-23.en-ed.zip file should be placed in the workspace directory.
+to prepare the dataset for running the experiments run the following command with the path to the unzipped IWSLT-23.en-de.zip file to segemtn the data a yaml file is used, this can be generated with the getyaml funktion in the dataset.py file but it is also included in the repository, if that is used the yaml file should be placed in the IWSLT-23.en-de folder under IWSLT-23.tst2023.en-de/benchmark/en-de/tst2023/

+HOME=/path/to/IWSLT-23.en-de.zip python dataset.py

 # Seamless based runs

 to run the regularpipe.sh script for running whisper and seamless without using dropout, this also creates the base file for running deltalm in data-bin folder.

-source regularpipe.sh path/to/segemented_IWSLT-23.en-de.zip path/to/workspace path/to/output path/to/deltadatadir
+source regularpipe.sh path/to/IWSLT-23.en-de.zip path/to/workspace path/to/output path/to/deltadatadir

 # Dropout experiments